JayneetDixit/Kmeans/README.md

 # Kmeans
-Implementation of K means Algorithm
+Implementation of K means Algorithm on IRIS dataset